-Q. Is clip on engine shut-off cord (lanyard) installed?
+- Q. Is clip on engine shut-off cord (lanyard) installed?

-A. Install clip to engine shut-off switch.
+- A. Install clip to engine shut-off switch.

-Q. Is fuel tank empty?
+- Q. Is fuel tank empty?

-A. Fill tank with clean, fresh fuel.
+- A. Fill tank with clean, fresh fuel.

-Q. Is fuel contaminated or stale?
+- Q. Is fuel contaminated or stale?

-A. Fill tank with clean, fresh fuel.
+- A. Fill tank with clean, fresh fuel.

-Q. Is fuel filter clogged?
+- Q. Is fuel filter clogged?

-A. Clean or replace fuel filter.
+- A. Clean or replace fuel filter.

-Q. Is starting procedure incorrect?
+- Q. Is starting procedure incorrect?

-A. See page 59.
+- A. See page 58.

-Q. Is fuel pump malfunctioning?
+- Q. Is fuel pump malfunctioning?

+- A. Have serviced by a Yamaha dealer.

-Q. Are spark plugs fouled or of incorrect type?
+- Q. Are spark plugs fouled or of incorrect type?

-A. Inspect spark plugs.
+- A. Inspect spark plugs.
 Clean or replace with recommended type.

-Q. Are spark plug caps fitted incorrectly?
+- Q. Are spark plug caps fitted incorrectly?

-A. Check and re-fit caps.
+- A. Check and re-fit caps.

-Q. Are ignition parts malfunctioning?
+- Q. Are ignition parts malfunctioning?

+- A. Have serviced by a Yamaha dealer.

-Q. Is ignition wiring damaged or poorly connected?
+- Q. Is ignition wiring damaged or poorly connected?

-A. Inspect wires for breaks and wear.
+- A. Inspect wires for breaks and wear.
 Have connections tightened and broken or worn wires replaced by a Yamaha dealer.

-Q. Are engine inner parts damaged?
+- Q. Are engine inner parts damaged?

+- A. Have serviced by a Yamaha dealer.